pawarshekhar709/ISP-Shoes-Shop/README.md

 ## Technologies Used

-The following technologies were used in the development of this project:
+The following technologies were used in the developmen
 - **HTML5:** Markup language for structuring the content of the website.
 - **CSS3:** Stylesheets for styling and layout of the web pages.
 - **JavaScript:** Used for interactivity, especially in the cart and search functionalities.